Louvre Museum [Public domain], via Wikimedia Commons

 After a short walk, we arrive at a local music store.
 It's fun to play with the different instruments for a while, but the salesman becomes irritated with us after an hour of this.
 On our way out the door, I spot a bulletin board full of fliers for music lessons, instruments for sale, bands auditioning new drummers and lead guitarists, and live events.
 I shove a few into my pockets, right before the salesman escorts us onto the sidewalk.
 Euterpe mutters a foul Athenian curse at him, and we continue down Main Avenue.

 Her mood lifts, and a smile returns to her face as she spots a young man sitting on a park bench, strumming a banjo and singing sad bluegrass music in a high, lonesome voice.
 We move closer, and as he spots her, his voice becomes stronger, more passionate — his playing, more intense.
 Soon, a small crowd of wealthy tourists and cool locals has gathered to listen.
 Clapping and singing along, they fill his hat with dollar bills.
-Before we leave, Euterpe leans down to bestow a kiss upon his forehead.
-"He'll go far, that one.
-Oh, his voice was beautiful — the most beautiful voice I've heard in years.
-And what was that interesting music he was playing?"

 "Bluegrass.
 What do you think?
 How does it compare to the sonnets of old?"